 Lanesfield Historic Site

-is open to the public from 10:00am to 4:00pm on the second Saturday of each month and admission is free!
+is open to the public from 10:00am to 4:00pm on the second Saturday of each month.
+Admission to Lanesfield Historic Site is free!

 Fieldtrips, Escape Rooms, and Group Tours are available by appointment.
 For questions or to book your experience, call 913-715-2570.

 Paul McCobb... the greatest American designer you didn't know you knew!

 Paul McCobb is the greatest American designer you didn’t know you knew.
 McCobb designed functional and versatile items for the postwar American consumer in the Mid-Century Modern (MCM) era.
 He sought to improve the way Americans lived through mass produced yet high-quality pieces that were available in department stores as well as high-end galleries.

 This groundbreaking temporary exhibit will feature dozens of items from a private collection.
 Whether you grew up with McCobb’s products, are a recent MCM aficionado, or just love exploring good design, you will not want to miss this exhibit!